skip navigation

 Q: What division will my child play in?

-A: Player placement is determined by several factors including age, skill level and experience, parent requests, and the draft system (for divisions Single A thru Juniors).
+A: Player placement is determined by several factors including age, skill level and experience, and the draft system (for divisions Single A thru Juniors).
 The Player Agent will oversee all placements.
 Safety is ALWAYS the main factor when placing kids.

 T-Ball

-Ages 4-6 (first and/or second year players)
+Ages 4-5 (first and/or second year players)

-Rookie Ages 6-8 (typically second and third year players)
+Rookie Ages 5-6 (typically second and third year players)

-A Ages 7-9 – requires skill evaluation
+A Ages 7-8 – requires skill evaluation

-AA Ages 8-10 – requires skill evaluation
+AA Ages 8-9 – requires skill evaluation

-AAA Ages 9-11 – requires skill evaluation
+AAA Ages 9-10 – requires skill evaluation

-Major Ages 10-12 – requires skill evaluation
+Major Ages 11-12 – requires skill evaluation

 Junior Ages 13-15 – requires skill evaluation